The Association for Safe International Road Travel states that each year, nearly 2.35 million people get injured or disabled in car accidents.

 Sustaining a shoulder injury is quite common after a traumatic accident, such as a slip and fall, car crash or even a work accident.
 The shoulder is primarily a ball and socket joint that consists of 3 main bones – the clavicle or collar bone, the scapula, or shoulder blade, and the arm bone which is known as the humerus.
 These three bones are joined together by ligaments, muscles, tendons, and a joint capsule that allow the arm to function.
 The shoulder joint is said to have the greatest range of motion when compared to any other joint in the body.

 A shoulder injury may disrupt sleep and impede activities of daily living.
 In many cases, shoulder pain due to a car accident can worsen due to physical exertion.
 Many people complain of shoulder pain immediately or soon after a car accident.
 Shoulder injuries tend to get worse with time, and if you don’t have it evaluated the injury may become chronic.
 It is very important to address even a mild pain that occurs as a result of a car accident to ensure timely medical intervention.
-Recovery time could be prolonged and expensive without a proper and timely diagnosis coupled with appropriate treatment.
+Recovery time could be prolonged and expensive without a proper and timely diagnosis coupled with appropriate treatment visit the website

 A car accident victim may experience a range of worrisome thoughts and emotions that could last even after the car has been repaired, and the physical wounds have healed.
 It is not uncommon for crash survivors to be emotionally traumatized by the accident.
 Many survivors report suffering from stress, insomnia, nightmares, and even bouts of depression.